 Marinated Roast Beef

-Prep Time: 20 Minutes | Rest Time: 8 Hours | Cook Time: 1+ Hours | Total Time: 10 Hours
+Active Time: 20 Minutes | Cook Time: 1+ Hours | Total Time: 12+ Hours

-A note before you continue with this recipe: I highly recommend using a probe thermometer throughout the entire cooking process
+A note before you continue with this recipe: I highly recommend using a probe thermometer throughout the entire cooking process.

 Ingredients

-• 1 Tablespoon Worcestershire sauce
+• 1 tbsp Worcestershire Sauce

-• 4 Cloves garlic, crushed or minced
+• 4 Cloves Fresh Garlic, crushed or minced

 Equipment / Supplies